BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/legacy_the_spider_queens_brood.md

 ## ADDITIONAL RULES

 - The Spider Queen's Brood Army must always contain The Spider Queen, who is always the Army's General.
-- Friendly models can still pick up Objective Markers even though they have the Beast keyword.
+- Friendly models can still [pick][Pick] up Objective Markers even though they have the Beast keyword.

 ## SPECIAL RULES